-Air Transportation:There is regularly scheduled air passenger service with Peninsula Airways and mail arrives three times per week from Cold Bay.
-From Cold Bay there are regularly scheduled flights to Anchorage via Peninsula Airways.
+Air Transportation:There is regularly scheduled air passenger service with Grant Aviation and mail arrives three times per week from Cold Bay.
+From Cold Bay there are regularly scheduled flights to Anchorage via Grant Aviation.

 Sea Transportation: The Alaska State Ferry has scheduled service once a month starting in April and ending in October.
 The Ferry carries passengers and vehicles and is a great way to see all the country and communities between here and Seward.
 Since this is a fishing community, there are several docks for various needs and sizes of vessels.
-Peter Pan operates a fuel dock, a small boat slip and a general cargo dock.
 The City has a large dock for general cargo and for docking the Alaska State Ferry.
-Plans are being finalized for a new Small Boat Harbor which should be built in the year 2002.
-Sea freight service from Seattle is provided by two freight companies: Western Pioneer, Inc. and Coastal Transportation, Inc.
+The City manages a Small Boat Harbor where there is also a cargo dock.
+The Boat Harbor has both water and electricity to the floats.
+Sea freight service from Seattle is provided by Coastal Transportation, Inc.

 Telephone and TV: The community has regular telephone service and also a new digital long distance satellite dish with GCI.
+GCI also provides cell phone service locally.
 Many people have their own TV satellite dishes, but the community also has a small TV transmitter which broadcasts the State ARCS channel.

 The False Pass Community from the Air: